Make a custom flower bouquet online to pick up in person.

 Information architecture

 From analyzing the other flower shop websites, I noticed that they often categorize their products by occasion, so I made sure to do that here as well.
-As previously mentioned, 77% of flowers were bought for specific occasions.
+This aligns with the user data above that 77% of flowers were bought for specific occasions.

-I kept the navigation relatively organized and uncluttered compared to the websites of most flower shops, who often have several navigation links and sublinks.
+I kept the navigation relatively organized and uncluttered compared to the websites of most flower shops, who often have several navigation links and sublinks my survey respondees identified as a major usability issue.

 Business needs